baydroid/MetriMask_mobile/README.md

     import App from './src/rn/MainView';

+#### STEP 8)

+Edit node_modules/react-native/Libraries/Lists/FlatList.js.

+Find the constructor for class FlatList (currently at line 412 of FlatList.js).
+The 1st executable line of the constructor should be

+    super(props);

+Immediately after this line, insert the line

+    this.props = props;

+With the current version of FlatList.js the start of the constructor should now look something like this:

+    constructor(props: Props<ItemT>) {
+      super(props);
+      this.props = props;
+      this._checkProps(this.props);

 #### SUBSEQUENT STEPS FOR IOS

-#### STEP 8i)
+#### STEP 9i)

-The pod install command won't work unless the porject's a git repository.
+The pod install command won't work unless the project's a git repository.
 So, if it's not already a git repo then make it so.
 For example, with these commands

     git init
     git add --all
     git commit -m "initial commit"

-#### STEP 9i)
+#### STEP 10i)

 Following the instructions here